Text Link

 Laboratory values

 Blood tests provide other valuable insights about the health status of patients who engage in restrictive eating behaviors.
 Low blood counts often indicate inadequate nutrition, compromised immune function, and impaired metabolism.
-They can also detect related medical conditions, such as dehydration and vitamin deficiencies.
-In people with anorexia nervosa, low sodium, potassium, creatinine, and urea are common.
+They can also detect related medical conditions and risk factors, such as dehydration and vitamin deficiencies.

 {{link-bank-two-column}}